 Only specific departments have requirements.
 There is NOT a university-wide requirement.
 Ownership is optional.
 In the areas where a laptop is required, it will vary from class to class, but generally, no. Your professor will announce when/if it is necessary.
 Some professors allow you to use them to take notes, and some will ask you to close them when they're not being used.
 Some students are distracted by having the laptops with them and do non-educational things when they should be listening.
 Others find them very valuable as note-taking and researching devices.
 Each individual professor will have specific rules.
 Very few classes use them every day.
 The value of having a laptop comes less in what happens in class than in having appropriate technology at all times and anywhere you need or want it!

 Antivirus is a requirement for Windows computers that connect to the ECU network require antivirus and the Cisco NAC software.
 Apple computers should have antivirus installed, but this is not required as it is for Windows systems.
 Symantec EndPoint antivirus and the Cisco NAC program are available to faculty, staff and students through the ECU Download Center.

 Some programs require specific software that is licensed by ECU, such as statistical software, while some programs can be purchased through the bookstore at educational prices.

-All students have an Office 365 Pro Plus subscription that includes email, calendar, contacts and the Office 2013 suite.
+All students have an Office 365 Pro Plus subscription that includes email, calendar, contacts and the Microsoft Office suite.